 Hi there!
 You are welcome to dumbbell leg exercises.
 I will be introducing a number of ways you can exercise or build strong legs with dumbbells.
 These ways are pretty easy and anyone can really perform them.
 There is nothing like having a strong lower body, and you have just made the right decision to get it done.

 However, you may want to check out other articles on this site that were directed on how to build the different parts of the body, such as the arms, obliques, back, biceps, abs, shoulders, etc. I bet you will really find them very useful too.
-And you can further surf the site for weight loss exercises too if you are in need of shedding some weight/fat.
+You can further surf the site for weight loss exercises too if you are in need of shedding some weight/fat.
 With these articles, you will be armed enough to build that body you have always desired.

 - Dumbbell front squat

 - Dumbbell split jump

 Dumbbell front squat is done by standing with dumbbells on each of your hands shoulder-width feet apart, with a plank right under the heels of your feet.
 Then, move the dumbbells in each hand, one after the other to your chest in a horizontal pattern right under your chin.
 At this level you are set to start squatting; start to go down in a sitting position with your upper body straight and stationary.
 Once you are at the sitting position, pause for a second and stand back up again to your starting position.
 Do this repeatedly.

 Grab a dumbbell in each hand, while your arms are straight on both sides of your body.
 Lower one of your knees to the ground, while creating a 90-degree position with the other leg, with your shin and thigh parallel to the ground.
 Push energetically off the ground with your feet, by jumping up and switching positions of the legs in the mid-air.
 Repeat as directed again and again.